About the Designer

 I draw inspiration from biophilic design and the principles of neuro-architecture to create spaces that are balanced, ergonomic, and sustainable, fostering well-being at work as well as at home.

-but I do not see architecture as a purely aesthetic exercise.
+I pay particular attention to materials and finishing touches, although I do not regard architecture as a purely aesthetic exercise.

 LGID doesn’t decorate.
-It activates spaces.
+It activates.